Research-Based

 2. Colorectal Cancer Prevention

-Colorectal cancer, the second most deadly form of cancer after lung cancer, can now be prevented through the help of prebiotics by modifying the activity of the colorectal microflora
+Colorectal cancer, the second deadliest form after lung cancer, can be prevented through prebiotics by modifying colorectal microflora activity.

 3. Prevention Of Inflammatory Bowel Disease

-The major cause of inflammatory bowel disease is the dysbiotic intestinal microbiota.
-Essentially, what prebiotics would do is improve the gut mucosal barrier and the microflora, nourishing the bowel wall through the production of, yes you guessed it, SCFAs.
-Through this, IBD is prevented and that is all because of the work of prebiotics.
+The primary cause of inflammatory bowel disease is dysbiotic intestinal microbiota.
+Prebiotics improve the gut mucosal barrier and microflora, nourishing the bowel wall through SCFA production.
+This prevents IBD through prebiotic action.

 4. Relieving Constipation